Orchestral Manoeuvres in the Dark: Early ethos and presentation

 Electronic band Kraftwerk served as OMD's primary musical influence: McCluskey credits "Autobahn" (1974) with piquing he and Humphreys' interest in electronic music.
 Other formative influences included the Velvet Underground, Neu!, Roxy Music, Brian Eno and David Bowie.
 The pair also drew inspiration from Factory Records label-mates Joy Division, particularly during the making of the goth-inclined Organisation (1980).
 Disenchanted with the macho guitar rock that was popular among their friends, McCluskey and Humphreys were keen to "slay the rock 'n' roll dragon".
+Jim Kerr, frontman of late 1970s peers Simple Minds, felt OMD "had somehow arrived almost fully formed and with a talent for spitfire hooks that permeated right through their songs".

 Spin wrote that "OMD set about reinventing punk with different applications of dance beats, keyboards, melodies, and sulks", rejecting the genre's "sonic trappings but not its intellectual freedom".
-The group found commercial success with a style of synth-pop described as "experimental", "minimal[ist]" and "edgy".
-Spoons vocalist Gordon Deppe likened OMD to musician Prince in their ability to make a basic chord sequence "sound unique and much more than it really is".
+The group cultivated a style of synth-pop described as "edgy", "experimental", and "minimal[ist]".
+Spoons vocalist Gordon Deppe (later guitarist for A Flock of Seagulls) likened OMD to musician Prince in their ability to make a basic chord sequence "sound unique and much more than it really is".
 He added that the band "pull it off amazingly well, sometimes even borrowing '50s style chord patterns as a basis.
 But you'd never know it."
-OMD often eschewed choruses, replacing them with synthesizer lines, and opted for unconventional lyrical subjects such as industrial processes, micronations and telephone boxes; the BBC said that the group "were always more intellectual" than "contemporaries like Duran Duran and Eurythmics".
-Despite the band's experimentation, they employed pop hooks in their music, attaining what AllMusic described as "the enviable position of at once being creative innovators and radio-friendly pop giants".
+OMD often eschewed vocal choruses, replacing them with synthesizer lines, and opted for unconventional lyrical subjects such as industrial processes, micronations and telephone boxes; BBC News said the group "were always more intellectual" than contemporaries like Duran Duran and Eurythmics.
+Despite the band's experimentation, they displayed keen pop sensibilities in their work, attaining what AllMusic described as "the enviable position of at once being creative innovators and radio-friendly pop giants".
 OMD are noted for their inventive use of sampling, initially via analogue technology and later by digital means.